 - to enable us to meet all legal and statutory obligations;

-- to promote and assist the mission and growth of the Church in the Diocese of Dublin;
+- facilitate the sacraments of Baptism, First Holy Communion, Confirmations and Marriage; to promote and assist the mission and growth of the Church in the Diocese of Dublin;

 - to carry out comprehensive Safeguarding procedures in accordance with best; safeguarding practice with the aim of ensuring that all children and vulnerable adults are provided with safe environments;